dean-shaff/blog/_posts/2020-03-27-nbody-simulation.md

 - Figure out how to nicely integrate CMake, CUDA, SWIG, and Python.
 CMake is a good choice for configuring C++/CUDA projects.
 It makes integrating external libraries somewhat less painful than using `make` on its own, and it allows for cross-platform builds.
 Unfortunately, I have yet to see a good example of how integrate CMake and the Python distribution tools.
 Most people seem to maintain a CMake configuration for building on the C++ side, and then a separate `setup.py` file for building Python extensions.
 The issue with this approach is that both Python's `setuptools` and CMake end up being used to resolve dependencies.
 I would prefer to use a single tool for build configuration and dependency resolution if possible.
   - Bonus if I can figure out how to get things to play nice with `poetry`.

 The code (still very much a work in progress) can be found [here](https://gitlab.com/dean-shaff/n-body).
+This is definitely not my first look at the N-Body problem.
+Back in 2015, I put together an N-body simulator in P5.js, which you can see [here](https://dean-shaff.github.io/NBody/NBody.html).

 ### The Equations